cyclejs/old-website/_posts/2015-01-25-custom-elements.md

 Other special behavior can normally be implemented as a function from Observable to Observable.
 For instance, say you have a `vtree$` Observable.
 You can wrap it with additional looks or behavior by transforming the `vtree$` Observable with RxJS operators.

+#### Recap

+- Use `event.detail` to get data sent in the custom event
+- Use `key` when creating VTrees for custom elements
+- Avoid creating custom elements with app business logic
+- Avoid custom elements if you can just use a pure function
+- Avoid custom elements to implement anything else than a Widget